 Elotes pays homage to the holiest of foods in Mexico by leaving it almost untouched: corn on the cob, steamed, boiled or grilled.

 Elotes are a much loved Mexican food available at fiestas and from street vendors, as they can be cooked on the spot and anywhere.
-It is not unusual to see small street stalls cooking them everywhere across the country.
+It is not unusual to see small street stalls cooking them everywhere across the country, similar to having a braai in South Africa.

 This authentic Mexican food is usually served on a stick, so they can be eaten on the go, and ladened with sauce (mayonnaise, green chilli sauce) which makes it easy for the crumbled cotija cheese (similar to feta) to stick.
 Don’t forget to add chilli sauce or powder.